mibexx/mbxai-srv-template/README.md

 ### Weather Endpoint

-A weather endpoint that demonstrates how to use the MCP client with OpenAI to get weather information:
+A weather endpoint that demonstrates how to use the MCP client to get weather information:

 ```bash
 curl -X POST http://localhost:8000/api/weather \